http4k/www/src/website/content/news/ai_without_tests_is_just_expensive_random_number_generation/index.md

 <br/>

 Since early 2024, we've been quietly building AI integrations within **[http4k-connect](https://connect.http4k.org)**.
-What started as LLM API adapters and Fake LLM implementations for testing has now turned into something much bigger.
-It's become clear that - despite what the hype-train drivers will tell you - **there has never been a more important time for testable, observable code**.
+What started as LLM API adapters and Fake LLM implementations for testing has exploded into our fastest-growing module family.
+The response from our users has been clear, despite what the hype-train drivers will tell you - **there has never been a more important time for testable, observable code**.
 Well - **[Team http4k](/company)** is happy to step up - and we're building AI tooling that doesn't sacrifice engineering principles for buzzword compliance.

 The numbers (and our users!) told the story: our AI modules became the fastest-growing part of http4k-connect.
 So we made a decision.
 AI deserves its own ecosystem.